amywzhou/DH110-AMYZ/README.md

 Product design is an iterative process that involves several revisions before the product is ready.
 The following is a summary of the evaluations and revisions made throughout the design process.

 ### Pitch Video
+This is the first UI/UX project that I have completed.
+What surprised me most was the iterative process—I didn’t expect to have make so many revisions because to me, my designs always made sense.
+That is why I found usability tests, contextual inquiries, impression tests, and cognitive walkthroughs so interesting—learning about other people’s perspectives and needs was very insightful and a reminder that no two people think alike!
+For example, I was very surprised when my participant during the contextual inquiry mentioned a user need that I never considered: a social platform.
+As an introverted person, a social platform is not a need that I have when exploring sustainable goals; when my participant mentioned a lack of social aspect, I was reminded that I had to consider the needs of a variety of personalities and experience levels.
+Thus, one of my main takeaways from this project is to always get a second (or third or fourth or fifth) opinion!
+Another takeaway is that every decision during interface design matters—the size, shape, color, and font all had profound impacts on the “feel” of the product.
+I never knew how much consideration went into each graphical interface element!
+Finally, the biggest challenge I faced during my user research and product design is finding willing participants without the incentive of compensation.
+In a professional setting, I hope it will be easier to recruit participants for usability tests, contextual inquiries, impression tests, and cognitive walkthroughs.

+There are several things I would do differently during my next project.
+First, I would conduct more usability tests; due to lack of time, I was not able to conduct usability tests on my high fidelity prototype, which I know would be extremely valuable considering I learned so much during my cognitive walkthroughs.
+Secondly, I would explore more options when designing the user interface.
+There are so many fonts and colors to explore, and somewhere in there is the perfect combination for the tone of the product.
+I also felt limited by my Figma knowledge on this project, so I hope my next project can have more advanced features and prototyping interactions.
+Finally, if the budget of my project allowed, I would conduct another contextual inquiry to investigate if there are any more unmet needs that I did not consider.
+If so, I would expand the capabilities of the project to make sure that additional need is met.

+Overall, I would say my first user research and design project went well.
+I gained a lot of Figma and documenting skills, although I still have a lot of progress to make on Figma (I spent over three hours making a dropdown menu).
+In the end, I think my product is usable and addresses the needs of the target population.

 ### Conclusion